 The Worry of the Materialists

 The facts discussed in this chapter, namely the truth underlying matter, timelessness, and spacelessness, are extremely clear indeed.
-As expressed earlier, these are not some sort of philosophy or way of thinking, but crystal-clear scientific truths, impossible to deny.
-On this issue, rational and logical evidence admits no other alternatives: For us, the universe—with all the matter composing it and all the people living on it—is an image, a collection of perceptions that we experience in our minds and whose original reality we cannot contact directly.
+As expressed earlier, these are hardly some sort of philosophy or way of thinking, but crystal-clear scientific truths, impossible to deny.
+On this issue, rational and logical evidence admits no other alternatives: For us, the universe - with all the matter composing it and all the people living on it - is an illusory entirety, a collection of perceptions that we experience in our minds and whose original reality we cannot contact directly.

 One subliminal reason why materialists cannot comprehend this is their fear of the implication they must face if they comprehend it.
 Lincoln Barnett tells of the fear and anxiety that even "discerning" this subject inspires in materialist scientists:

 Any reference to the fact that we cannot make contact with original matter, and that time is a perception, arouses great fear in a materialist because these are the only notions he relies on as absolutes.
 In a sense, he takes these as idols to worship; because he thinks that he has been created by matter and time, through evolution.

 When he feels that he cannot get to the essence of the universe he lives in, nor the world, his own body, other people, other materialist philosophers whose ideas he is influenced by - in short, to anything - he feels overwhelmed by the horror of it all.
 Everything he depends on and believes in suddenly vanishes.
 He feels the despair which he, essentially, will experience on Judgement Day in its real sense as described in the verse "That Day shall they [openly] show [their] submission to Allah; and all their inventions shall leave them in the lurch. " (Surat an-Nahl: 87)